abdelrahmanbadr/Business-Days/readme.md

     5- Write more test cases to increase code coverage 6- Add more validations for the api request
     7- use RabbitMQ for Pub/Sub

+#### Notes:
+To add more holidays, you can add them in storage/data/holidays.json because it only include usa holidays for 2019 and 2020 only.